mangalam-research/salve/README.rst

 The RNG simplification transformation files are adapted from `Nicolas Debeissat's code
 <https://code.google.com/p/jsrelaxngvalidator/>`_.
 They are covered by
 the `CeCILL license <http://www.cecill.info/index.en.html>`_.
-Some bugs have been corrected and some changes made for salve.
+Multiple bugs in them have been corrected, some minor and some major, and some changes have been made for salve.
 For the sake of simplicity, these changes are also covered by the CeCILL license.

 Credits
 =======